Be involved

 When you share your insight and experiences, you’re helping us to improve the quality of care locally and the health and wellbeing of people in Leicester, Leicestershire and Rutland.
 It also helps us to ensure people make better, more informed use of health services.

 We want to hear from all communities.
-Click here to find out more about our approach to equality, diversity and inclusion.
+Click here to visit the webpage dedicated to our approach to equality, diversity and inclusion.

 Share your views